 Graduate students in the nanoscience and nanotechnology Ph.D. program may receive financial support via teaching or research assistantships or fellowships available from the home department.

-In addition to the VCU Graduate School graduation requirements, students preparing for the Doctor of Philosophy degree in nanoscience and nanotechnology must earn a minimum of 72 credit hours consisting of core courses (nine credit hours), elective courses (nine credit hours), seminar (eight credit hours) and research (46 credit hours).
+In addition to the VCU Graduate School graduation requirements, students preparing for the Doctor of Philosophy degree in nanoscience and nanotechnology must earn a minimum of 72 credit hours consisting of core courses (12 credit hours), elective courses (six credit hours), seminar (eight credit hours) and research (46 credit hours).
+The minimum GPA is the same as the one mandated by VCU’s Graduate School.
+However, students may receive no more than one grade of C and below.
+Similarly, no more than one grade of U for directed research is admissible (consecutive or nonconsecutive).
+Note: A student who receives more than one grade of C or below or two U grades will be automatically dismissed from the program.

-Before admission to candidacy for the Ph.D. degree, students must have
+Before admission to candidacy for the Ph.D., students must have:

 |NANO 570||Nanoscale Physics||3|